AndyShiue/Ende-readme/README.md

 Automatic `impl`s are `impl`s with a `self` parameter in normal mode.
 The keyword `auto` indicates they are `impl`s that will be automatically inserted.
-For example, if one wants to overload string literals, they could provide an auto `impl` from `String` to whatever type they want.
+For example, if one wants to overload string literals, they could provide an auto `impl` from `Str` to whatever type they want.
 For now, let's assume that type is called `StrLike`.
 The Ende source code would be something like:

 ```
-pub impl(auto) strLike(self : String) -> StrLike = ...
+pub impl(auto) strLike(self : Str) -> StrLike = ...
 ```

 Auto `impl`s could be inserted at any node in the AST of a term if the expected type doesn't match the actual type, so if a term `str` occurs in the source code, it could possibly be transformed to `str#strLike()` anywhere.